ivanvanderbyl/ember-cli-mdc/README.md

 ### All Packages

     ember install ember-cli-mdc

 ### Individual Packages

     ember install ember-cli-[package-name]

 Ex.

-    ember install ember-cli-mdc-form
+    ember install @ivanvanderbyl/ember-material-components-form
-    ember install ember-cli-mdc-button
+    ember install @ivanvanderbyl/ember-material-components-button
-    ember install ember-cli-mdc-dialog
+    ember install @ivanvanderbyl/ember-material-components-dialog

 See the [packages directory](https://github.com/onehilltech/ember-cli-mdc/tree/master/packages) for a list of packages that can be installed individually.

 > `ember-cli-mdc` has its own integration for the sass compiler, and is not compatible with
 > `ember-cli-sass`.
 If you have `ember-cli-sass` installed, then you must first uninstall
 > `ember-cli-sass` for your `ember-cli-mdc` application to build correctly.

 Next Steps
 ----------

 See the `README.md` and `tests/dummy/app` in each package for detailed usage and examples.

 Additional Resources